Mohammad S. Wiswall

 Intro.

 Here is an overview of my research program.
-The goal of my work is to constantly work toward applied solutions based in social psychological research.
+The goal of my work is to connect social psychological research, theory, and methods to real world issues.
 Hence, the lines of research here are constantly fluid and evolving.
 Feel free to contact me with any questions you may have.